-Astrill is based in the Seychelles, which means that the firm isn't under the jurisdiction of any overreaching governments.
-This is very good news for privacy and is definitely a plus about Astrill's service.
+Astrill is based in the Seychelles, which means that the firm is not under the jurisdiction of any overreaching governments.
+This is very good news for its users' privacy.

-Although no usage logs are kept, Astrill does keep the last 20 connection logs (time of connection and length of time connected).
-These get deleted as you create more and only the last 20 logs are ever held.
-That is really pretty good though, of course, there are zero log VPNs out there if that is what you are after.
+Although no usage logs are kept, Astrill does keep the last 20 connection logs (time of connection and connection duration).
+Rest assured that these logs are deleted as you create more, and only 20 are ever held at any one time.
+Whilst this is acceptable, there are VPNs out there that provide a truly zero-logs experience.

-Astrill offers plenty of encryption options on its Windows client.
-You can use OpenVPN, StealthVPN, and OpenWeb.
-We recommend OpenVPN, as that is the only truly secure VPN encryption option.
-The great news is that OpenVPN has a lot of cipher options in the Astrill Windows client.
-Users can choose from:
+Astrill's Windows client comes with plenty of encryption options.
+You can select from OpenVPN, StealthVPN, and OpenWeb.
+We'd recommend using OpenVPN, seeing as it's the only truly secure VPN encryption option – and you don't want to gamble with your online privacy.
+Luckily, OpenVPN has tons of cipher options in the Astrill Windows client, too.
+These include: